Nerixyz/Background/README.md

 - To get the icons (I'm using the icons from [msn.com](https://msn.com)), run `scripts/Get-Icons.ps1` in [PowerShell](https://github.com/PowerShell/powershell/releases) (you might need PowerShell 7).
-- Create a `bg.png` which contains your desired background - cropped to the monitor resolution.
+- Create a `bg.png` (next to the executable) which contains your desired background - cropped to the monitor resolution.
-- Create a `config.toml`:
+- Create a `config.toml` (next to the executable):

   ```toml
   station = 1234